live-clones/recalbox/TESTING.md

 -

 ## [7.2.1-Reloaded]
+- [ ] Check that games are not hidden when upgrading to 7.2.1 from 7.2
 - [ ] Run any game on PPSSPP rpi4 and check is vsync is on.
 - [ ] Run games from the search window when its video snap is playing.
 Should not crash anymore.
 - [ ] Switch one theme option, then cancel the ES reboot.
 Leave the menu.
 Enter the option menu again.
 Switch another option and let ES to reboot.
 Then check both options are OK